Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us003/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** All required fields must be filled in.
-* **AC2:** The task reference must have at least 5 alphanumeric characters.
+* **AC2:** The cellphone number must have 9 digits.
 * **AC3:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on "US002 - Register a job" as there must be at least a job for a collaborator to be registered.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a reference
-    * a designation
-    * an informal description
+    * name
-    * a technical description
+    * birthday
+    * admission date
-    * an estimated duration
+    * address
+    * cellphone number
-    * an estimated cost
+    * e-mail
+    * ID number

 * Selected data:
-    * a task category
+    * a job

 **Output Data:**

-* List of existing task categories
+* List of existing jobs
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)